 Grow Your Professional Skills

-Our Continuing Education (CE) courses offer Home Care Aides the opportunity to expand their professional skills and further explore topics most relevant to their Consumer’s needs.
-We offer in-person, instructor-led classes across the state and also offer the Continuing Education courses online.
+Our Continuing Education (CE) courses offer caregivers the opportunity to expand your professional skills and further explore topics most relevant to your clients’ needs.
+We offer in-person, instructor-led classes across the state and also offer CE courses online.

 Technical Requirements to Take Online CE Courses